surendraSinghKamboj/todo-mern-stack/README.md

+# todo-mern-stack

-# todo-mern-stack this is the backend code for todo app
+this is the backend code for todo app

+## Please wait for frontend code